Critics' Choice Awards 2018: See All the Red Carpet Fashion as the Stars Arrive

 Frazer Harrison/Getty Images

 Bow down to Wonder Woman.
-Before accepting the #SeeHer Award, the actress poses for photos on the star-studded carpet.
+Before accepting the #SeeHer Award, the actress poses for photos in her Prada dress and Gianvito Rossi heels.

 Frazer Harrison/Getty Images